webiny/docs.webiny.com/docs/coming-soon.md

 We're working hard to get all the docs in order.
 New articles will be added daily.

-In the meantime, take a look at our [Github repo](https://github.com/webiny/webiny-js), it contains tons of examples to get you on track.
+In the meantime, take a look at our [GitHub repo](https://github.com/webiny/webiny-js), it contains tons of examples to get you on track.

 For API examples, take a look at the packages that have an `api-` prefix.
 Some good packages to study: